aidanmullins/p1.aidan.mullins/README.md

 **Issues with Control Interface**

-o	3rd floor button doesn’t light up o	Pointless buttons on top o	No close-door button o	Screen that shows the current floor number is too high and difficult to read, especially for a shorter person o	Not everyone should be able to stop and run the elevator whenever they want o	Should have an emergency phone button o	There is no sound that tells you what floor you’re on o	There is no braille writing on the alarm or door open button
+-	3rd floor button doesn’t light up
+-	Pointless buttons on top
+-	No close-door button
+-	Screen that shows the current floor number is too high and difficult to read, especially for a shorter person
+-	Not everyone should be able to stop and run the elevator whenever they want
+-	Should have an emergency phone button
+-	There is no sound that tells you what floor you’re on
+-	There is no braille writing on the alarm or door open button

 **Explanation**

-o	The 3 pointless buttons, lack of sound notifying the user what floor they are on, as well as the lack of braille on the alarm and open-door buttons could confuse or potentially endanger the visually impaired users. o	The lack of a close-door button creates the potential for a user who is in a hurry to have to wait longer as well as if the door is not closing on its own then the user can not attempt to manually shut it.
+-	The 3 pointless buttons, lack of sound notifying the user what floor they are on, as well as the lack of braille on the alarm and open-door buttons could confuse or potentially endanger the visually impaired users.
+-	The lack of a close-door button creates the potential for a user who is in a hurry to have to wait longer as well as if the door is not closing on its own then the user can not attempt to manually shut it.